0x1Super/Cyber-Security-Notes/PNPT/AD/Attacking AD/SMB Relay.md

 # SMB Relay
 instead of cracking the target hashes we captured with responder we can instead relay the hashes to specific machines and potentially gain access
 ## Requirements
-- SMB signing disabled on the target
+- SMB signing disabled on the target or enabled but not required
 - Relayed user creds must be admin on the machine
 - we can't send hashes from a machine to a same machine it must be admin on other machine